Tim Rattay

-Timothy F. Rattay (/rəˈteɪ/; born March 15, 1977) is the American football quarterbacks coach for the Oklahoma State Cowboys.
-Prior to becoming a coach, Rattay played in the National Football League (NFL) and United Football League (UFL) as a quarterback.
-He played college football at Louisiana Tech, and was drafted by the San Francisco 49ers in the seventh round of the 2000 NFL Draft.
+Timothy F. Rattay (/rəˈteɪ/; born March 15, 1977) is an American football coach and former player who is the quarterbacks coach for the LSU Tigers.
+Prior to becoming a coach, Rattay played as a quarterback in the National Football League (NFL) and United Football League (UFL).
+He played college football for the Louisiana Tech Bulldogs, and was selected by the San Francisco 49ers in the seventh round of the 2000 NFL draft.

 Rattay was also a member of the Tampa Bay Buccaneers, Tennessee Titans, Arizona Cardinals, and Las Vegas Locomotives.

-Early years
+Early life

 Rattay's high school career began at Mesa High School in Mesa, Arizona.
 He did not take snaps as a sophomore or junior at Mesa High before transferring to Phoenix Christian when his father, Jim, became an assistant.

 Because he was a backup, Rattay did not play until his senior year at Phoenix Christian, where he set a school record with 40 touchdown passes in 1994.